KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
 5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 6. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+7. Deprecated: Found `eslint-config-airbnb` in file `package.json`: Replace it with modern ESLint configuration.
-7. Recommendation: Replace eslintrc by new flat config.
+8. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-Tube-Status by nigel-daniels](https://github.com/nigel-daniels/MMM-Tube-Status)